-This can be the best time of the year to get out and explore what Tyneside has to offer.
+This can be the best time of the year to get out and explore.

 Our region is blessed with some stunning scenery to explore, and there is no better time to experience these than Autumn.

-Take a look at our list of the top Autumnal walks around the area and get out to see the colours and sights of the North East at this time of year.
+Take a look at our list of the top Autumnal walks around the area and get out to see the colours and sights of the North East.

 2. Bolam Lake